Musicians

 How do you spend your time outside of the PSO?

-I teach flute and piano at Manchester Community Music School, Concord Community Music School, and in my private home studio, as well as the Flute Section of the Woodwind Methods class at UNH.
-I love creating things with my hands and am an avid knitter, sewer, baker and DIYer.
-Recently I’ve been really into learning how to do home improvement and I’m happy to say I now know how to tile my own bathroom floor.
+I teach flute and piano at Manchester Community Music School, Concord Community Music School, as well as the Flute Section of the Woodwind Methods class at UNH.
+Outside of music, I love creating things with my hands and am an avid knitter, sewer, baker and DIYer.
+Lately, I’ve been diving into home improvement projects – most recently learning how to tile my own bathroom floor!
 I also have two young sons who keep me very busy!

 Beyond musician, do you serve in any additional role(s) with the PSO?